top of page

 7) Orange: Interior lighting (Aux 5), Decoder solder pad (powered, not logic)

-470 ohm resistors were placed on the negative side of all LEDs.
+470 ohm resistors were placed on the negative side of all LEDs (6, excluding interior lighting board).
 All joints had heatshrink applied and the finished body was as follows:

 Next the model was reassembled and the couplers refitted.